 Hello, my name is Jennifer Kehm and I am a breast cancer survivor.

-When I was 36 years old I found a lump in my breast.
+I found a lump in my breast.
 My gynecologist assured me it was a cyst because of my age.
 Thankfully, he did recommend that I pursue a mammogram just to be safe.
-A few weeks later to my surprise, I was diagnosed with breast cancer.
+A few weeks later to my surprise, I was diagnosed with breast cancer, I was 36 years old.

 I was lucky that my doctor took the lump seriously.
 Many women under forty go undiagnosed because there is a common misconception among women and doctors that they are "too young" for breast cancer.